jcherven/jummidark.vim/README.md

 - Visually distinguished message/cmd area background
 - Language specific changes:
   - Highlighting of HTML and JSX attribute values are adjusted for differentiation

-All changes I've made and plan to make continue to follow the [Material dark theme style guide](https://material.io/design/color/dark-theme.html).

 ## Installation